This one pot chili mac & cheese is crazy simple and majorly delicious! I morphed two classic recipes for one fabulous dinner!

 Once fully cooked, drain out the fat and discard.

-Add in the tablespoon of chili powder, 2 teaspoons of kosher salt, 1 teaspoon of both sugar and cumin, and an 1/8 a teaspoon of both celery salt and cayenne pepper.
+Add in 1 tablespoon of chili powder, 2 teaspoons of kosher salt, 1 teaspoon of both sugar and cumin, and an 1/8 a teaspoon of both celery salt and cayenne pepper.

-Add in 1 cup of both pinto and red kidney.
+Add in 1 cup of both pinto and red kidney beans.
 I know what you’re thinking why not the entire can?
-Well, because there’s so much going on in this chili-mac with the pasta and plus the meant, that 2 cups of beans is just the right amount. 🙂
+Well, because there’s so much going on in this chili-mac with the pasta and plus the meat, that 2 cups of beans is just the right amount. 🙂

-Add in one 28-ounce can of crushed fire roasted tomatoes.
+Add in 1 (28-ounce) can of crushed fire roasted tomatoes.

 One 8-ounce can of tomato sauce (or 1 cup).